JarLob/Irv/README.md

 Demo
 ====

-Online demo of the vulnerable web-application protected by Irv is available at http://irv.c2e.pw/Demo/
+Online demo of the vulnerable web-application protected by Irv is temporary unvailable :(

 Install
 =======